miguespinoza/log-analyzer/readme.md

 - sort by date / file

 ## missing features vs TAT

--- filters that hide lines
+-- resize bottom part (filters and files) with mouse -- filters that hide lines
 -- perf improvement, run filters once on all lines and save the color to the line object, lines renderer should not have to do filter comparison again